-Terrifying skywalks, misty mountains and a giangatic cave awaited me.
+Terrifying skywalks, misty mountains and a gigantic cave awaited me.
 I was on a cable car, heading up a mountain I knew very little about.
 My decision to visit Tianmen mountain was a very spontaneous one!

 There is a storage room for luggage where I left my case for the day for 10 yuan.
-I unsuccessfully trying to use an expired student pass and paid the full price to visit the national park.
+I unsuccessfully tried to use an expired student pass and paid the full price (¥258) to visit the national park.
 Then I was sitting in my own private cable car and heading up a mountain!
 What had I done?!

 I sat back and took in my surroundings.
 Energy levels rose significantly as I observed my surroundings.
 The cable car to the top of Tianmen is a spectacular journey.
 It starts in the centre of the city of Zhangjiajie.
 Your journey starts by flying over many buildings, the railway line and train station.
 The cable car then enters greener surroundings as you pass over farms and fields.
 Then the cable car takes a steep turn upwards.
 Indeed the last part of the cableway is very steep, going up at 37 degrees!

 Once the true climb begins, if you are lucky you are treated to a spectacular view.
 Tianmen cave, Heaven’s Gate, is essentially a giant hole in the mountain, appears in the distance.
 It is more impressive than I could have imagined and was simply breathtaking.
 As soon as I saw the cave I knew I had made the right decision to visit Tianmen national park.

 I then looked down and realised I was very high up.

 Then the clouds absorbed everything.
 I reached the top after about 20 minutes in the cable car.
 Afterall, Tianmen Mountain Cableway is claimed to be the “longest passenger cableway of high mountains in the world” at 7km long.
 As I left my private cable car, I looked around.
 I was in the clouds.